 To instigate a dispute resolution, the service provided by the essential infrastructure must first be declared under the Act.

-To apply for a Ministerial declaration a submission must be made to the Authority seeking to have the service declared.
+To apply for a ministerial declaration, a submission should be made to the QCA, seeking to have the service declared.
 The submission should explain why the service meets the following criteria:

 - assess the submission